YenIndra/FreeCodeCamp/README.md

-# This repo contains all my projects mentioned in freecodecamp courses.
+# This repo contains all my learnings and projects while going through freecodecamp courses.